World In Paris

 Seine River in Paris

-The next step in planning a trip to Paris is to decide what to see and do.
+The next step of your Paris plan is to decide what to see and do.
 If this is your first trip to Paris, the lists below cover the main attractions and the most iconic things to do in Paris.

 >> 50 Iconic Things to Do in Paris